 Gmail menu > Settings > firstname.lastname@example.org > (Data Usage) Download attachments

-Several of the most popular audio streaming apps offer different ways to listen to your tunes without having to stream over a network.
+All of the popular audio streaming apps offer different ways to listen to your tunes without having to stream them over a network connection.

-Spotify lets you listen to your playlists offline while Rdio lets you sync individual songs for offline use.
-With Google Play Music, you can download everything – songs, albums, playlists and radio stations!
+Spotify lets you download your albums and playlists.
+If you use Apple Music, you can add songs, albums and playlists to your library.
+With Google Play Music, you can download everything – songs, albums, playlists and radio stations.

 Disable auto-play videos